simeononsecurity/simeononsecurity.ch/content/articles/tips-and-tricks-for-passing-comptia-exams/index.en.md

 5. **Ask "In a Real Scenario..."**: Which would you actually do on the job?

 **Example**:
-*Question: A user cannot access the internet.
+*Question: A user can't access the internet.
 What should you do FIRST?*

 - A) Replace the network cable (technically could work)
 - B) Check if other users have the same issue (better first step)